andreasnymark/kirby-route-protect/README.md

 ## Use

-The plugin automatically picks up routes in the project, both your custom and Kirby routes.
+The plugin automatically picks all routes in the project, both custom and Kirby routes.
 You can add your own in **site/config/config.php**

 	return [
 		'andreasnymark.kirby-route-protect' => [
 			'slugs' => [ 'protected-word' ],
+		]
 	];

 ## Disclaimer

 This plugin is provided "as is" with no guarantee.
 Use it at your own risk and always test it yourself before using it in a production environment.
-If you find any issues, please create [a new issue](/andreasnymark/kirby-route-protect/issues/new).
+If you find any issues, please create [a new issue](//github.com/andreasnymark/kirby-route-protect/issues/new).

 ## License